 The controls that you add to the Essential Graphics panel are linked to the source properties.
 Changing the value of a control also changes the value of the properties in the composition.
 For example, if you change the Opacity to 50% in the panel, the value of Opacity in the composition also changes to 50%.

 To add comments, click the Add Comment button at the bottom of the Essential Graphics panel.
 You can add multiple comments, rename them, and reorder them.
+You can also undo and redo adding comments, reorder them, and remove them if necessary.

 - To rename, click the name field of the comment and enter a new name.